This post may contain affiliate links. Please read our disclosure policy.

 ingredients to make greek meatballs made with ground turkey.

 Ground Turkey: I like using lean ground turkey for a leaner option.
-If you want to use other leans meats like beef or chicken you can.
+If you want to use other lean meats like beef or chicken, you can.

 Feta Cheese: It adds that irresistible salty, tangy flavor that is the signature of Greek cuisine.